Landing and braking systems

 Safran is the world leader in landing and braking systems for both civil and military airplanes and helicopters, including: landing gear, wheels and brakes, as well as associated systems (steering, landing gear extension/retraction, braking control, monitoring).

 Safran deploys the most advanced engineering in this field.
-We have worked with Airbus for nearly 30 years, and we are an established partner to some 30 civil and military aircraft manufacturers in all main categories:
+We have worked with Airbus for more than 30 years, and we are an established partner to some 30 civil and military aircraft manufacturers in all main categories:

 - Mainline commercial jets (over 100 seats): Airbus (A320, A320neo, A350 XWB, A380); Boeing (737, 737 MAX, 767, 777, 787 Dreamliner, 747).